Topinambur223606/PixelPlanetTools/README.md

 # Usage:
 ## For all apps:
+- To get help, launch app with `help` command;
+- To get app version, launch it with `version` command;
+- To get updates without running, launch app with `checkUpdates` command;
+- To start app, launch it with `run` command:
-- Param order is not important;
+    - Parameter order is not important;
     - By default logs are saved to `%appdata%/PixelPlanetTools/logs/<app name>`;
-- Log files are deleted from `%appdata%/PixelPlanetTools/logs` folder and all subfolders (recursively) if older than one week;
+    - Log files are deleted from default log folder if older than one week;
     - To specify path to your own log file, use `--logFilePath` (if log file exists, new lines are appended);
     - To display debug logs in console (a lot of useless info), specify `--showDebug` parameter;
-- To disable updates, specify `--disableUpdates` parameter;
+    - To disable automatic updates before running, specify `--disableUpdates` parameter.
-- To check for updates manually, specify `--checkUpdates` parameter;
-- To get help screen, launch it with `--help` parameter;
-- To get app version, launch it with `--version` parameter.

 ## PixelPlanetBot
 Program that builds picture (surprisingly).

-### Usage:
+### Parameters:
 - `-x, --leftX` - **required**, X coordinate of left picture pixel;
 - `-y, --topY` - **required**, Y coordinate of top picture pixel;
 - `-i, --imagePath` - **required**, URI (URL or path) of image that is built;